-- A sanctioned event must have the following officials present: - A. Race Director and Chief timekeeper, who will be present in race control throughout the timed heats and finals checking that the timing equipment is operational and that all races have been started and finished in accordance to the rules. - B. The Head Scruinteer or delegate, who will ensure that all cars meet the class requirements of the section. - Safety Officer, who will ensure that the host venue is safe and populate the required risk assessment with a club representative. - D. A track repair and maintenance nominee from the host club, who will ensure that all necessary track repairs and general maintenance/facilities tasks are carried out in a timely and satisfactory manner. - The BRCA Steward has absolute authority at race meetings and for interpretations of the rules 6.2 - When feasible a Referee for each Heat and Final allocated by the BRCA Steward see 7.1.
-6.3 - 6.4 All BRCA 1/5th scale Section committee members must wear a name badge or lanyard at race events where they are carrying out BRCA duties. - 6.5 Notwithstanding the regulations within this handbook, the committee reserves the right that, at a race meeting, should a situation arise, requiring a decision, which is not met by the existing rulebook, the committee members, present at the meeting, shall be able to make a decision or interpret on existing rules to make a decision and that such decision shall stand. - 6.6 Elected Race Director to be a non racing role
+- 6.1 A sanctioned event must have the following officials present: - A. Race Director and Chief timekeeper, who will be present in race control throughout the timed heats and finals checking that the timing equipment is operational and that all races have been started and finished in accordance to the rules. - B. The Head Scruinteer or delegate, who will ensure that all cars meet the class requirements of the section. - C. Safety Officer, who will ensure that the host venue is safe and populate the required risk assessment with a club representative. - D. A track repair and maintenance nominee from the host club, who will ensure that all necessary track repairs and general maintenance/facilities tasks are carried out in a timely and satisfactory manner. - 6.2 The BRCA Steward has absolute authority at race meetings and for interpretations of the rules. - 6.3 When feasible a Referee for each Heat and Final allocated by the BRCA Steward see 7.1.

-REFEREES
+- Notwithstanding the regulations within this handbook, the committee reserves the right that, at a race meeting, should a situation arise, requiring a decision, which is not met by the existing rulebook, the committee members, present at the meeting, shall be able to make a decision or interpret on existing rules to make a decision and that such decision shall stand. - 6.5 Elected Race Director to be a non racing role

-- 7. 7.1 Where practical a provision shall be made for a Referee in all heats and finals.
-This will usually be the sections own referee as listed on page 5 or a racer\racers nominated by the committee; these racer(s) will referee instead of marshalling.
-Failure to referee will bring the same penalty as failure to marshal - 72 - The nominated racer(s) in rule 7.1 are to be announced at the driver's briefing.
+7. REFEREES

-The Referee should have an unobstructed view of the entire track, and preferably a view of the drivers on the rostrum.
-7.3 - The Referee may request drivers to allow a faster car to overtake, issue warnings to drivers, and issue penalties to drivers, refer to Rule 1 and Guidelines for Referees. - 7.5 A microphone will be provided for the Referee to allow clear communication to the driver's rostrum, and a timing screen on the rostrum which can be viewed at a glance without looking away from the track.
+- 7.1 Where practical a provision shall be made for a Referee in all heats and finals.
+This will usually be the sections own referee or a racer\racers nominated by the committee; these racer(s) will referee instead of marshalling.
+Failure to referee will bring the same penalty as failure to marshal. - 7.2 The nominated racer(s) in rule 7.1 are to be announced at the driver's briefing. - 7.3 The Referee should have an unobstructed view of the entire track, and preferably a view of the drivers on the rostrum. - 7.4 The Referee may request drivers to allow a faster car to overtake, issue warnings to drivers, and issue penalties to drivers, refer to Procedural Rule 14 - 7.5 A microphone will be provided for the Referee to allow clear communication to the driver's rostrum, and a timing screen on the rostrum which can be viewed at a glance without looking away from the track.
 The referee must have their own clearly marked space on the rostrum with a good view of the track. - 7.6 Each car must have 3 correct race numbers fitted, one on the top/horizontal place of the body and the other two on either side on a vertical plane (not folded over an edge).

-RACING PROCEDURES
+8. RACING PROCEDURES